 - Access to additional resources such as revision guides, school materials or school trips.

 Our Vulnerable Pupil Coordinator, Mrs Pemberton, is in place to track and monitor the academic progress of those pupils eligible for Pupil Premium, as well as other pupils deemed to be vulnerable.
-Where academic progress is considered to be a concern, additional support can be introduced through working with the intervention Team, additional one to one tuition by subject specialists or additional support within the classroom.
+Where academic progress is considered to be a concern, additional support can be introduced through working with the intervention team, additional one to one tuition by subject specialists (English and Maths) or additional support within the classroom.

-We have two Pastoral Managers, who monitor Pupil Premium students and support them if there are any barriers to their learning and to ensure maximum engagement.
+We have a pastoral manager, who monitors Pupil Premium students and support them if there are any barriers to their learning and to ensure maximum engagement.
 They have a non-teaching role and so are available to support vulnerable children throughout the school day.

-Additional members of our Pastoral Team include a Student Support Officer, an Intervention Coordinator, two Intervention teachers, a Careers Advisor and additional adult support in lessons to support students who may be at risk of failing to achieve.
+Additional members of our Pastoral Team include a Student Support Officer, an intervention teacher and a Careers Advisor and additional adult support in lessons to support students who may be at risk of failing to achieve.
 These members of staff have a focus on working with identified children to ensure that they are able to achieve and understand the next steps in their education and future careers.

 We recognise the value of support from external services.
 We employ the services of a Family Liaison Service – Malachi; this service provides support to families experiencing difficulties, with the aim of supporting family relationships and improving emotional resilience as this can have a significant impact on learning.
-We are currently working with a new service ‘dare2dream’ who offers a bespoke programme of support for students to improve their emotional well-being and in turn have a positive impact on mental health.
+We also employed the services of ‘dare2dream’ who offers a bespoke programme of support for students to improve their emotional well-being and in turn have a positive impact on mental health.

 - Intervention support for students in Key Stage 4